ceobarath/Tikrot/README.md

 import os

-readme_content = """# TikRot - TikTok Content Generator
+# TikRot - TikTok Content Generator

 TikRot is a Streamlit application that automates the creation of TikTok-style videos from PDF content.